Hoping to grow your Twitter followers around #WineWednesday? Our top Wine Photography tips to gain Twitter followers.

 8. Photograph Continuously

 Don’t stop shooting.
 Capture the pour as a series.
 Only two or three might work, but the chances of catching that winning shot are higher in a series.

 9. Make Sure To Have a Clean Glass

 You’ve found the perfect natural sunlight, a way to subtly incorporate the wine logo a willing partner to pour, and a few shots in, the magic starts to happen.
 Surface reflection and perfect concentric ripples are coming together.

 Then, as the eye shifts, there it is.
 Fuzz.

-Lip prints, fingerprints, fuzzy napkins all kill the shot.
+Lip prints, fingerprints, and fuzzy napkins all kill the shot.
 Can’t look away from that fuzz now, can you?

 Never pass up the chance to capture a beautiful opportunistic wine photo.
-Still, suffice it to say, planning ahead and starting with a clean a glass as possible, will prevent a facepalm moment.
+Still, suffice it to say, planning ahead and starting with as clean a glass as possible, will prevent a facepalm moment.

 With time for planning and a little steam, here is a video of Maximilian Riedel demonstrating how to get wine glasses ready for a close-up.
 Or well a dinner party.